CraftAcademyLabs/react_native_101/documentation/02_setup.md

 ```
 Make sure to restart your application server and check if everything is working at this stage.
 You don't want to  move on before you know that you are in a good state.

 Furthermore, we want to organize our code in some subfolders.
 We might as well create them now.
 Create folders named `components`, `modules` and `state` in your projets root folder.
-In the two first folders, we only want to add a hidded file named `.girkeep` (this file is used to Git that it should track the folder even if it is empty), but in the `state` folder we want to create two subdirectories: `store` and `reducers`
+In the two first folders, we only want to add a hidded file named `.gitkeep` (this file is used to Git that it should track the folder even if it is empty), but in the `state` folder we want to create two subdirectories: `store` and `reducers`

  The structure should look like this once you are done: